 Land Based Island Hopping vs Multi-Day Galapagos Cruise

-The two ways to experience the archipelago are Island Hopping or spending multiple nights on a Cruise as you explore the islands.
-Each option will provide stellar wildlife viewing, opportunities to explore small islands and spend time scuba diving, snorkelling or trekking.
-There are some key considerations for each choice, review the list below to see which matches most with your interests.
+The two best ways to explore are Island Hopping or a multiple night Cruise.
+Each option provides stellar wildlife viewing, opportunities to explore small islands and spend time scuba diving, snorkelling or trekking.
+Below are some key considerations, review the list to see which matches your interests.

 Island Geography Overview